aloth/mindful-coffee/README.md

 ## ✨ Key Features

-*   **Effortless Logging:** Quickly record your caffeine consumption with a user-friendly interface and a customizable list of drinks.
+*   **Effortless & Detailed Logging:** Quickly record your caffeine consumption with a user-friendly interface.
+After logging, you're brought back to the "Today" screen for an immediate overview.
+Customize your beverage list with:
+    *   **Smart Sorting Options:** Sort your drink list by "Last Used" or "Most Used" for even faster logging.
 *   **Intelligent Sleep Prediction:** See a real-time estimate of when your caffeine levels will be low enough for quality sleep based on your intake and personalized settings.
 *   **"What-If" Scenarios:** Instantly preview how an additional drink might affect your predicted sleep time *before* you consume it, right from the drink selection list.
 *   **Personalized Metabolism:** Tailor caffeine decay calculations precisely to your body with adjustable: